Homemade Garlic Bread

 Instructions

 • Preheat the oven to 400ºF.
-In a bowl, stir together the room temperature butter, olive oil, minced garlic, chopped parsley, and a pinch of salt until relatively smooth.
+In a bowl, stir together the room-temperature butter, olive oil, minced garlic, garlic powder, chopped parsley, and salt until relatively smooth (a few small lumps of butter are okay).

-• Cut the bread into two 12" long pieces, then cut each piece open lengthwise.
+• Cut the loaf in half, into two 12" long pieces, then cut each piece open lengthwise.
 Lay the bread on a baking sheet cut sides facing up.
 Spread the garlic butter mixture evenly over the open surfaces of the bread.*

 • Bake the bread for 10-15 minutes, or until the edges are golden brown and crispy.
+Bake for less time if you prefer a softer garlic bread, and more time if you prefer a crispier garlic bread.
 Cut the bread into 2-inch sections and serve hot.

 See how we calculate recipe costs here.